Yamagata Castle's main castle, Ichimonji gate

 Yamagata domain territory that became government-managed land after the Boshin War

-During the Meiji Restoration, the Boshin War (1868-1869) broke out between the newly established government and the feudal domains that supported the former Edo shogunate.
-The battle ended in victory for the new government forces, and with the exception of a small number of domains in Yamagata, such as the Shinjo domain, which joined the new government forces, the domains on the former shogunate side had their territories reduced (reduced territory). /Genpou) or confiscated (Kaiyi/Kaieki).
+The battle ended with the victory of the new government forces, and with the exception of a small number of domains in Yamagata, including the Shinjo domain, which joined the new government forces, the former shogunate's domains were reduced (de-stolen/genpoured) and confiscated (improved/kaieki).

 Yamagata City, the capital of Yamagata Prefecture after the abolition of feudal domains and establishment of prefectures